Collections and services

 In addition, more than 300 young migrant students in Chiang Mai have completed courses in English, health, and computers at Burma Study Center.

 Librarians at Burma Study Center are often asked to recommend resources on certain topics or issues.
 We present this brochure below, highlighting what we feel are some of the most interesting, useful, and engaging Burma-related books, films, and websites.
-All of the books and films featured in the brochure are available on loan to our members at the Chiang Mai branch of Burma Study Center.
+All of the books and films featured in the brochure are available on loan to our members at the Chiang Mai Burma Study Center.

 To be able to borrow from our library collection, you must first become library member.
 Please visit the library in person to become a member.